shulamitmorjossef/Expresso-Server/README.md

 README.md

+Expresso ☕
+A website for selling coffee machines and capsules, built with:

+Backend: Node.js + Express

+Frontend: React

 "Expresso" is a website designed to sell coffee machines and capsules.
 The project includes a backend server based on Node.js and Express and a frontend based on React.

 Steps to install and run the project: